BBVA/mist/catalog/filterRepeated.md

 ## Output parameters

-None.
 Non repeated items will be sent.

 ## Examples